cloud-ca/terraform-provider-cloudca/cloudca/README.md

 - environment_name - (Required)
 - name - (Required) The name of the volume to be created
 - storage_tier - (Required) Either performance, intermediate or standard
-- size - (Required) The size of the volume.
+- size_in_gb - (Required) The size of the volume.
 Must be a valid size for the chosen storage tier
 - zone_name - (Optional) Only required if there is more than one zone in the service specified by the `service_code`
 - instance_id - (Optional) If not specified, volume will be created but not attached.
 Note that changing the instance ID will _not_ result in the destruction of this volume